Chargebacks: What They Are & How to Prevent Chargeback Fraud

 Share this post

-For companies that take card payments, chargebacks can be a major pain in the neck.
-You’re not the only one who doesn’t know what a chargeback is or how it impacts your company.
+For businesses that accept card payments, chargebacks can be a big problem.
+If you’re unsure what a chargeback is or how it affects your business, you’re not alone.

 The True Cost of Fraudulent Chargebacks